 The reader and expander for a language are often stored in different source files—or , as they’re also known in Racket.
 But that’s optional.
 For this project, we’ll implement the language with just one source file, called "stacker.rkt".

 In the future, we’ll prefer to use the shorthand #lang name notation shown in the above examples.
 But that requires some extra setup.
 (We’ll learn how to do that in the next tutorial.)

 For now, we’ll use the alternate #lang reader path notation, where path is a local path to the source file that contains our reader:

 We need to write some Racket code.
 So let’s learn some Racket:

 Function calls go between parentheses (and all parenthesized S-expressions are treated as function calls).
 The function name sits in the first position inside the parentheses, followed by its arguments.
-Thus we write (* inside 4), not (inside * 4).
+Thus we write (* edge 4), not (edge * 4).
 (This style is known as .)
 Parenthesized expressions like (4) or ("blue") will produce errors, because 4 and "blue" aren’t functions.
 (For more, see functions.)